Can I do Pilates if I’m pregnant?

 Do I need to bring an exercise mat?

-Mats, pads, support blocks, theraband, spiky balls, small balls and gym balls are all provided and are latex free.
+All other equipment such as pads, support blocks, theraband, spiky balls, small balls and gym balls are all provided and are latex free.

 All classes run for one hour (60 mins).
 They include a 10-15 minutes warm up followed by 30-35 minutes exercise and finish with a 10-15 minutes cool down which includes relaxation during my Pregnancy classes.
 Please arrive promptly to your class as missing the warm up could mean you cause yourself an injury.